iserk/student_events/README.md

 ```

 #### 3.1.1 Development Environment
-Use the following command to start the project in development mode:
 You don't need to configure anything.
 Feel free to skip to the section 4.1.

 #### 3.1.2 Production Environment